nate-fidalgo/MathComputations/SpecialFunctions/Readme.md

 Run:
 java BernoulliNumber

-Should display the 20th bernoulli number i will fix the speed and allow one to compute any bernoulli number optimization of it is coming bare with me.
-And the more important feature will be the ability to export your database so others can compute the next bernoulli numbers where you left off.
+Should display the 20th bernoulli number... i will fix the speed and allow one to compute any bernoulli number Optimization of it is coming bare with me.
+And the more important features will be the ability to export your database so others can compute the next bernoulli numbers where you left off.

+Its all about making computing pascals triangle /combinations quick and look up databases... though i hold off because i think
+Srinivasa Ramanujan identities allow for the most efficient implementation to date so i might go with that instead.

 </code>
 </pre>